Falkor/beamerthemeFalkor/README.md

 You can see a concrete example in [`examples/markdown/`](examples/markdown).
 In particular, you might consider the [markdown file](examples/markdown/_content_in_markdown.md) used to produce the slides (see also the [raw markdown version](https://raw.githubusercontent.com/Falkor/beamerthemeFalkor/master/examples/markdown/_content_in_markdown.md))

+## Automatic Tests of Falkor/beamerthemeFalkor

+A set of simple tests based on [Bats](https://github.com/sstephenson/bats): "Bash Automated Testing System" are proposed on the `tests/` directory, and served to validate that this theme permits a successful compilation of the sample slides proposed on the `examples/` directory.
+For more information, see [tests/README.md](tests/README.md).

 ## Contributing